-Dr. Dan Carmichael seeks to emulate what a farmer would do in within a specific climate, aiming to reduce the cost to the farmer while saving the environment’s resources.
+Dr. Dan Carmichael seeks to emulate what a farmer would do within a specific climate, aiming to reduce the cost to the farmer while saving the environment’s resources.

 The Warren Family

-The Warrens are third generation cotton farmers who are using new technology to farm sustainably.
+The Warrens are third-generation cotton farmers who are using new technology to farm sustainably.

 SAN ANGELO, TEXAS